NekichNet/PixelWall-Engine/README.md

 A game engine includes isometric graphic by glfw library, level-by-level gameplay, simple physics for rect-shaped objects and point-and-click characters' manipulations.

+I prefer GLFW as graphic library and [FMOD-Audio-Engine](https://github.com/rosshoyt/FMOD-Audio-Engine) because of simple implementation and due to the amount of reference material.

 ### Content:

 1. Developing progress;